-5. To consider, and if thought fit, to pass the following resolution as a Special Resolution:
+4. To consider, and if thought fit, to pass, with or without modification(s), the following resolution as a Special Resolution:

-"RESOLVED THAT pursuant to the provisions of Sections 152, 196, 197, 198 and 203 read with Schedule V and other applicable provisions, if any, of Companies Act, 2013 (the "Act") and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), and in accordance with the Articles of Association of the Company, approval of the members be and is hereby accorded for the re-appointment of Mr. Anirudha Agrawal (DIN: 06537905), as Whole-time Director of the Company, liable to retire by rotation, for a period of 3 (Three) years from the expiry of his present term of office, i.e., with effect from 17th November, 2020 on such terms and conditions including remuneration as set out in the Statement annexed to this Notice with liberty to the Board of Directors (hereinafter referred to as (the "Board") to alter and vary the terms and conditions of the said appointment and/or remuneration in such manner as may mutually agreed between the Board and Mr. Anirudha Agrawal provided that such variation or increase, as case may be, is within the overall limits as specified under Section 197 and/or Schedule V of the Act.
+"RESOLVED THAT pursuant to the provisions of Sections 152, 196, 197, 198 and 203 read with Schedule V and other applicable provisions, if any, of Companies Act, 2013 (the "Act") and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), and in accordance with the Articles of Association of the Company, approval of the members be and is hereby accorded for the re-appointment of Mr. Sushil Kumar Agrawal (DIN: 00091793), as Managing Director of the Company, liable to retire by rotation, for a period of 3 (Three) years from the expiry of his present term of office, i.e., with effect from 23rd November, 2020 on such terms and conditions including remuneration as set out in the Statement annexed to this Notice with liberty to the Board of Directors (hereinafter referred to as "the Board") to alter and vary the terms and conditions of the said appointment and/or remuneration in such manner as may mutually agreed between the Board and Mr. Sushil Kumar Agrawal provided that such variation or increase as case may be, is within the overall limits as specified under Section 197 and/or Schedule V of the Act.

-RESOLVED FURTHER THAT in absence or inadequacy of the profits in any financial year, Mr. Anirudha Agrawal shall be entitled to receive and be paid such remuneration as minimum remuneration as stated in the Explanatory Statement, subject to the necessary approvals/ceilings as specified under Schedule V of the Act.
+RESOLVED FURTHER THAT in absence or inadequacy of the profits in any financial year, Mr. Sushil Kumar Agrawal shall be entitled to receive and be paid such remuneration as minimum remuneration as stated in the Explanatory Statement, subject to the necessary approvals/ceilings as specified under Schedule V of the Act.